 Results 1–7 of 7 for "Children's Book"X related to "Brief intervention helps some tobacco..."
-Refine Your Search Refine Your Search TopicChildren (5)Personality (2)Education (1)Emotional health (1)Sleep (1) 2 more... [+] Stress (1)Teens (1)Hide detailsDocument TypeChildren's BookXYear2013 (2)2012 (1)2011 (2)2010 (2)Author/ContributorBansch, Helga (1)Callier, Marie-Isabelle (1)de Lestrade, Agnès (1)DeLuca-Acconi, Robin (1)Docampo, Valeria (1) 8 more... [+] Ebbeler, Jeff (1)Janisch, Heinz (1)Levins, Sandra (1)Mangan, Tricia (1)Masson, Annick (1)Moss, Wendy L. (1)Pillo, Cary (1)Sileo, Frank J. (1)Hide details Results 1–7 of 7 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.No, No, NO!A charming portrayal of childhood defiance, No, No, NO! stresses the normalcy of this developmental stage and encourages patience, humor, and understanding in both the child and the parent.Children's Book (April 2013)2.How to Feel Good: 20 Things Teens Can DoThis book provides interactive exercises and questions to help teens recognize and understand why they feel the way they do and to change hurtful thought patterns and habits.Children's Book (September 2011)3.School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting ToolsThis book helps kids learn some ways to reduce their anxiety, increase their confidence in school, and study more effectively.Children's Book (August 2013)4.Eli's Lie-O-Meter: A Story About Telling the TruthWith the help of his parents and the super-deluxe Lie-O-Meter, Eli learns about the consequences of his fibs and the value of telling the truth.Children's Book (April 2010)5.Sally Sore Loser: A Story About Winning and LosingThis book discusses being a good winner/loser as well as being a sore winner/loser, and give practical solutions to fixing the problem.Children's Book (August 2012)6.Good Night GiantsRather than counting sheep, a young boy counts giants to help himself fall asleep at night.Children's Book (March 2011)7.Phileas's Fortune: A Story About Self-ExpressionPhileas’s Fortune reveals the power of language and self-expression.
-Words are important, but what is more significant is the sincerity and character behind what is actually being said.
-Self-expression comes from deep inside.Children's Book (April 2010) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–7 of 7 for "Children's Book"X related to "Brief intervention helps some tobacco..."
+Refine Your Search Refine Your Search TopicChildren (4)Personality (2)Teens (2)Education (1)Emotional health (1) 2 more... [+] Sleep (1)Stress (1)Hide detailsDocument TypeChildren's BookXYear2014 (1)2013 (2)2012 (1)2011 (2)2010 (1)Author/ContributorBansch, Helga (1)Callier, Marie-Isabelle (1)DeLuca-Acconi, Robin (1)Greves, Julie (1)Hood, Korey K. (1) 9 more... [+] Ische, Bryan (1)Janisch, Heinz (1)Mangan, Tricia (1)Masson, Annick (1)Moss, Wendy L. (1)Pillo, Cary (1)Sileo, Frank J. (1)Tenhulzen, Katy (1)Wilkinson, Fred (1)Hide details Results 1–7 of 7 Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: 1.Type 1 Teens: A Guide to Managing Your Life With DiabetesThis book gives teens a slew of strategies and tips to manage their day-to-day lives with type 1 diabetes.Children's Book (June 2010)2.No, No, NO!A charming portrayal of childhood defiance, No, No, NO! stresses the normalcy of this developmental stage and encourages patience, humor, and understanding in both the child and the parent.Children's Book (April 2013)3.How to Feel Good: 20 Things Teens Can DoThis book provides interactive exercises and questions to help teens recognize and understand why they feel the way they do and to change hurtful thought patterns and habits.Children's Book (September 2011)4.School Made Easier: A Kid's Guide to Study Strategies and Anxiety-Busting ToolsThis book helps kids learn some ways to reduce their anxiety, increase their confidence in school, and study more effectively.Children's Book (August 2013)5.Sally Sore Loser: A Story About Winning and LosingThis book discusses being a good winner/loser as well as being a sore winner/loser, and give practical solutions to fixing the problem.Children's Book (August 2012)6.Good Night GiantsRather than counting sheep, a young boy counts giants to help himself fall asleep at night.Children's Book (March 2011)7.Upside Down and Backwards: A Sibling's Journey Through Childhood CancerThis story follows Bryce as he learns about his sister's cancer.
+He feels left out, jealous, worried, and struggles with fear and misconceptions about the disease.
+In the end, he learns to understand and better deal with the turmoil in his family.Children's Book (May 2014) Relevance Title A-Z Title Z-A Newest First Oldest First Sort by: ADVERTISEMENT Results 1–7 of 7 for "Children's Book"X related to "Brief intervention helps some tobacco..."